ianmichels/marketo-measure-learn.en/help/onboarding/marketing-role/events-marketing-using.md

 thumbnail: 347172.jpeg
 ---

-# Using Bizible as an Events Marketer
+# Using Marketo Measure as an Events Marketer

-This lesson provides a quick demonstration of how Events Marketing teams might use Bizible in their job role.
+This lesson provides a quick demonstration of how Events Marketing teams might use Marketo Measure in their job role.

 >[!VIDEO](https://video.tv.adobe.com/v/347172/?quality=12&learn=on)